 Affordable, reliable, ever-cleaner energy is essential to achieving a more prosperous and sustainable world.
 We are investing in renewable fuels, products and power to reduce the carbon intensity of our operations and make energy and global supply chains more sustainable.
-We are increasing the use of renewables in a number of our products, with the goal to reduce lifecycle emissions, in an effort to help our customers achieve their lower-carbon goals.
+We are investing in renewable fuels, products, and power, with the aim of making energy and global supply chains more sustainable.
 We will actively work with customers around the world to achieve their own lower-carbon goals by providing verified, high-quality offsets that create measurable impact in helping to build the lower-carbon world we all desire.

 renewable powerrenewable power partnerships

 We are focused on increasing renewable power in support of our business where it is reliable, scalable and cost-efficient and lowers our carbon intensity.
 Through our partnership with Algonquin Power & Utilities Corp., we will codevelop wind and solar projects that will help power Chevron operations around the world.

 This partnership unites Algonquin’s technical and operations renewable power expertise with Chevron’s scale, land and local knowledge to enable faster, more cost-effective renewable power solutions.
 The initial projects are focused on Chevron operations in the U.S. Permian Basin (Texas and New Mexico), Argentina, Kazakhstan and Western Australia.

 together we will generate